microsoft/vscode-docs/docs/csharp/get-started.md

 ### Installing the .NET Coding Pack for students

-If you are a student, we recommend installing the **.NET Coding Pack** for an easier setup experience.
-The Coding Pack includes VS Code, the .NET Software Development Kit (SDK), and essential .NET extensions.
+If you're a student, we recommend installing the **.NET Coding Pack** for an easier setup experience.
+The Coding Pack includes VS Code, the .NET SDK, and essential .NET extensions.
 The Coding Pack can be used as a clean installation, or to update or repair an existing development environment.

 <a class="install-extension-btn" onclick="pushCodingPackEvent('dotnet', 'win')" href="https://aka.ms/dotnet-coding-pack-win">Install the .NET Coding Pack - Windows</a>

 <a class="install-extension-btn" onclick="pushCodingPackEvent('dotnet', 'mac')" href="https://aka.ms/dotnet-coding-pack-mac">Install the .NET Coding Pack - macOS</a><br>

 >**Note**: The .NET Coding Pack is only available for Windows and macOS.
-For other operating systems, you will need to manually install the .NET SDK, VS Code, and .NET extensions.
+For other operating systems, you need to manually install the .NET SDK, VS Code, and .NET extensions.

 ## Open folder